-St. Thomas Church – Cainhoy, South Carolina
+St. Thomas & St. Denis Church – Cainhoy, South Carolina

-South Carolina | SC Picture Project | Berkeley County Photos | St. Thomas Church
+South Carolina | SC Picture Project | Berkeley County Photos | St. Thomas & St. Denis Church

-Built in 1819, St. Thomas Episcopal Church still stands on the banks of the Wando River near Cainhoy in Berkeley County.
-It was built at the site of an older, wooden church which was built about 1706, but destroyed in a forest fire.
-That original church was known to be the “French” parish because the surrounding area was a French Huguenot settlement in the early 1700s.
+Built in 1819, the St. Thomas & St. Denis Church – also called White Church or Brick Church – still stands on the banks of the Wando River near Cainhoy in Berkeley County.
+It replaced an older church which was built on the site about 1708, but which burned in a forest fire in the spring of 1815.